Steel Ball Run: Plot

 Meanwhile, Steven's wife Lucy tries to uncover and foil Valentine's plan with later assistance from another racer, Hot Pants.
-However, Valentine discovers Lucy and takes her captive after she fuses with the Corpse and seemingly becomes pregnant with the Corpse's head.
-Diego and Hot Pants ally against and fight Valentine on a moving train, but are overpowered and killed by the president and his dimension-traversing Stand Dirty Deeds Done Dirt Cheap.
-Lucy begins to fully merge with the completed Corpse, enhancing Valentine's stand with a new misfortune-redirecting ability known as D4C Love Train.
-Johnny and Gyro arrive and attempt to battle the seemingly-invulnerable Valentine, only for Valentine to overpower them both and kill Gyro.
+However, Valentine discovers Lucy and takes her captive after she fuses with the Corpse and becomes pregnant with the Corpse's head.
+Diego and Hot Pants ally against and fight Valentine on a moving train, but are overpowered and killed by the president.
+Lucy begins to merge with the completed Corpse fully, enhancing Valentine's stand with a new misfortune-redirecting ability known as D4C: Love Train.
+Johnny and Gyro arrive and attempt to battle the seemingly invulnerable Valentine, only for Valentine to overpower them both and kill Gyro.
 Mourning his mentor and friend, Johnny realizes how to achieve the perfect form of the Spin technique, enhances his Stand, and overwhelms Valentine with his new power.
-Valentine attempts to fake his surrender, but Johnny kills him, avenging his companion but putting an end to any hope of his return.
+Valentine attempts to feign surrender, and offers to “bring back” Gyro using D4C’s transdimensional abilities.
+Valentine draws a gun on Johnny, and Johnny kills him—avenging his companion, but putting an end to any hope of his return.

 The Holy Corpse separates from Lucy, only to be stolen by an unknown antagonist.
-Pursuing the thief into the final stage of the Steel Ball Run, Johnny is shocked to find that it is an alternate instance of Diego Brando taken from a parallel dimension by Valentine, wielding a time-stopping Stand known as THE WORLD.
+Pursuing the thief into the final stage of the Steel Ball Run, Johnny is shocked to find that it is an alternate instance of Diego Brando taken from a parallel dimension by Valentine, wielding a time-stopping Stand known as The World.
 Johnny attempts to engage the alternate Diego, who defeats him with his own attack and easily takes first place in the race.
 The alternate Diego brings the Corpse to Trinity Church, only to run into Lucy, who annihilates him by forcing him to merge with the severed head of the original Diego.

 As the race ends, first place is awarded to the carefree Pocoloco, who had slept through the start of the race and only caught up by sheer luck, while Steven Steel arrives to save Johnny.
 Valentine's death is covered up as retirement from public life, with concerns over the race placated by the donation of the prize money to charitable causes.
 Johnny, having regained his ability to walk through the power of his Stand and the Spin, leaves America to return Gyro's body to his family.
 On the boat, he meets the Japanese runner-up racer Norisuke Higashikata.
 Johnny later marries Norisuke's daughter Rina, leading to the events of Part 8, JoJolion.